 - 1. The agency shall provide information to the adoptive applicants regarding the potential risks associated with adoption. - 2.
-The agency shall provide a written statement of exclusion (for example, single parents or unwed couples) to adoptive applicants before a home study is conducted, if applicable. - 3.
-The following information (if available) shall be provided to adoptive parents regarding the child being considered for adoption: - a.
-Specific and accurate information about the needs and characteristics of thechild; - b.
-The health and medical history of the child and the child's biological family; - c.
+The agency shall provide a written statement of exclusion (e.g., single parents, unwed couples), if applicable, to adoptive applicants before a home study is conducted. - 3.
+The following information (if available) shall be provided to adoptive parents regarding the child being considered for adoption: - Specific and accurate information about the needs and a. characteristics of the child:

+- b.
+The health/medical history of the child and the child's biological family; - c.
 The health status of the child at the time of placement; - d.
 Genetic and social history of biological relatives, including: - i.
-Medical history; - ii.
-Health status, if alive; - iii.
-Cause and age of death, if deceased;

-- iv.
-Height, weight, eye color, and hair color; - v.
-Levels of education and professional achievement; - vi.
-Ethnic origins; and - vii.
+Medical history; - Health status, if alive; ii. - Cause of and age at death, if deceased; - Height, weight, eye and hair color; iv. - Levels of education and professional achievement; V. - Ethnic origins: vi. - vii.
 Religion. - 4.
-The agency caseworker shall ensure that at least two (2) face-to-face post-placement visits are made within six (6) months after the placement of the child.
-One (1) of the visits shall bein the home of the adoptive family.
-If a finalized decree of adoption has been issued, thenpost-placement visits are not required. - 5.
-The agency shall have a plan for caring for children if their placement is disrupted before the issuance of a decree of adoption. - 6.
+The agency caseworker shall ensure that at least two (2) face to face postplacement visits are made within six (6) months after the placement of the child.
+One of the visits shall be in the home of the adoptive family.
+If a finalized decree of adoption has been issued then post placement visits are not required. - 5.
+The agency shall have a plan for caring for children in case the placement disrupts before the issuance of a decree of adoption. - 6.
 The agency shall offer supportive services to the adoptive family for at least six (6) months following placement.